wandealves/wandealves/README.md

 I'm Brazilian 🇧🇷, working as a Full-stack developer 👨‍💻 with 10+ years of experience in back-end/frmt-end development.

-I have been working with international 🌐 companies developing web 🖥 and mobile 📱 applications.

 ## My Skills:
 - Technologies: Java, C#, NodeJs, Javascript, HTML, CSS
 - Storage: SQL, NoSQL